Crew of the ARES III

 - Almighty Janitor: She has one job: Keep track of Watney through the satellites.
 For someone who works at NASA and has a Master's Degree, this job is akin to being a highly paid voyeur, but she has the most experience in tracking Watney, and is talented in noticing and deducing his situation based on low-resolution imagery.

 - Field Promotion: She sort of gets unofficially promoted due to her discovery.
 She gets invited into very high-level meetings, and looks completely out of her depth the entire time.
+In the novel and the director's cut Sanders also puts her in charge of the satellite tracking over Mars to reduce the window during which they don't have sight over Mark.

 - Race Lift: Sort of.
 While her ethnicity is ambiguous in the novel, Word of God is that she was envisioned as Korean, but the author is also perfectly content that she is played by a blonde Canadian actress.